benleong94/Sudoku-Solver-Python/MVP/TeamEffortLog.md

 # Team Effort Log
-*In this section, add a heading for each team member, and under it add the sub headings "Sprint 1, Sprint 2, ..., Sprint N", as illustrated below.
-Each team member can be responsible for writing their own section.*

 ## Kong Chee Wee

-*Edit the name above to match the name of the team member.
-That team member is then responsible for this section.*

 ### Sprint 1 (week 2) :
 * Try to understand what are the goal of the project and try to familize with Jira and Github.